certtools/intelmq/docs/UserGuide.md

 port = 5000
 ```

 **Notes:** The '[default]' section contains all default values for each bot and, if necessary, a 'bot id' section can override all default options.
-Each option/value specified in 'bots.conf' is available in the correspondent bot using the, for example, 'self.parameters.ip' or 'self.parameters.processing_interval'.
+Each option/value specified in 'bots.conf' is available in the correspondent bot using, for example, 'self.parameters.ip' or 'self.parameters.processing_interval'.

 **Example:** search for self.parameters.database in GeoIPExpertBot example to see how it works.